-The purpose of this business model assessment policy is to reflect how groups of financial assets are arranged together to achieve the objective of the Company and based on the business models and portfolios (including future cash flows) and as per the IND AS 109, the accounting policies are adopted for reflection of clear and transparent picture of the financial position of the Company.
+The purpose of this business model assessment policy is to reflect the grouping of the financial assets and liabilities in line with the business objective of the Company.
+Based on the business models assessment in light of the IND AS 109, the accounting policies are adopted for reflection of fair and transparent financial position of the Company.